Medbury School

-Medbury School, located in Christchurch, New Zealand, is an independent school for boys between Years 1 to 8 (ages 5 to 13).
+Medbury School, located in Christchurch, New Zealand, is an independent day and boarding preparatory school for boys between Years 1 to 8 (ages 5 to 13).

 History

 Medbury School was established in 1923 by the Chennells family after purchasing a property of 20000 m2 and a large family home called "Ripsford".
 The school began with only nine boys cared for by the Chennells.
-By 1925 the number of boys attending the school had grown to approximately 50.
-In 1955 the Chennells retired; by this time there were 111 boys at the school.
-Development of facilities has occurred as the school has grown and the school will celebrate 100 years in 2023.
+By 1925, the number of boys attending the school had grown to approximately 50.
+In 1955, the Chennells retired; by this time there were 111 boys at the school.
+Development of facilities has occurred as the school has grown and the school celebrated 100 years in 2023.

 Admission

 Boys are accepted into Medbury School at any level between the ages of five and thirteen at the discretion of the Headmaster.